 My favourite part of the course is the practicals we have with a wide range of animals.
 The support of the tutors is also brilliant, I am even more passionate about working with animals now! - Former student

-The technical diploma consists of a range of subjects which provide an extensive review of animal care and management processes.
+The technical diploma (City and Guilds) consists of a range of subjects which provide an extensive review of animal care and management processes.

 Some of the units you will be studying include: